 Too often, in chasing a buzzword, marketers fall into the trap of taking all the buzz out of the very thing they're chasing.
 And when this happens with diversity and inclusion, it too often results in morphing those ideals into tokenizing and patronizing.

 Yes, the buzzwords may make marketing look more diverse than before, but that diversity may feel shallow and superficial.
 Yes, the buzzwords open advertisements and messaging to include more people, but that inclusion may feel flattening and one-note.

 And when you are a member of a marginalized group, the unintended effects of the buzzword trap can make you feel like everything is “two-steps forward, one-step back.”
 Or at least it does for me.

-As someone with a major learning disability, as someone who is nero-divergent, as someone who’s an orphan, and as someone who’s survived extreme poverty and extreme domestic abuse as a child, adolescent, and adult; I know what it’s like to be reduced to a token character; to be placed under other people’s assumptions, stereotypes, and narratives; and to be misrepresented (or not represented at all).
+As someone who is nerodivergent, as someone who’s an orphan, and as someone who’s survived human trafficking, and extreme poverty and extreme domestic abuse; I know what it’s like to be reduced to a token character; to be placed under other people’s assumptions, stereotypes, and narratives; and to be misrepresented (or not represented at all).

 This is where diversity and inclusion hit right in the middle of my personal and my professional life.